A.F.C. Blackpool: Ground

-The club play at The Mechanics, Jepson Way having originally played at Stanley Park Arena.
+The club play at The Mechanics on Jepson Way, having originally played at Stanley Park Arena.

 In December 2007, the club announced plans for a £60,000 refurbishment programme, including improvements to the pitch, as well as new crowd barrier fencing and concreting the spectators area right round the pitch.
 Drainage work began on the pitch in April 2008, as well as levelling and reseeding the pitch.
 Following the club's name change in May 2008 they leased a further piece of land next to the ground to accommodate the enlarged club.
 Also investment to improve the facilities was begun.
 It was also decided that the ground would take the name The Mechanics to maintain the link with the past.

-In February 2006 the club had to switch their match against F.C.
-United of Manchester to Blackpool's Bloomfield Road ground due to the anticipated large crowd.
-Around 4,300 spectators saw Mechanics lose the game 4–2, bringing in £10,000 for the club.
+In February 2006 the club had to switch their match against FC United of Manchester to Blackpool's Bloomfield Road ground due to the anticipated large crowd.
+Around 4,300 spectators saw the Mechanics lose the game 4–2, bringing in £10,000 for the club.

 The ground has four stands.
 On the east side is the main stand which contains the dressing rooms, club offices and clubhouse with two rows of spectator seating.
 On the West side is a 100 capacity seated stand with the dugouts either side.
 There are small terraced stands behind each goal.